speedshi/quakephase/README.md

 ## Usage
-Follow the example script to use **quakephase**:
+Follow the example scripts to use **quakephase**:
 **use_quakephase_example.py**
 **use_quakephase_example.ipynb**  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/speedshi/quakephase/blob/main/use_quakephase_example.ipynb)

 Input parameters are explained and set in the parameter YAML file: "parameters.yaml".
-Feel free to play with different parameters.
+Feel free to explore and play with different parameters.
+Note for data with distinct data sampling rates, the rescaling factor affects the performance most, choose it wisely.
+And if computing power is allowed, you can assemble different sets of rescaling rates to maximize the performance.

 ## Reference